OpenModelica/OpenModelica/UsersGuide/source/omedit.rst

 The annotation is a space separated list of options where each option is either just a command line flag or a flag with a value.

-In OMEdit right click inside the icon/diagram view of the model and choose `Properties`.
-Then `OMC Command Line Options` and in the text field write `--matchingAlgorithm=BFSB --indexReductionMethod=dynamicStateSelection`.
+In OMEdit open the Simulation Setup and set the Translation Flags then in the bottom check `Save translation flags inside model i.e., __OpenModelica_commandLineOptions annotation` and click on OK.

 If you want to ignore this annotation then use `setCommandLineOptions("--ignoreCommandLineOptionsAnnotation=true")`.
 In OMEdit *Tools > Options > Simulation* check `Ignore __OpenModelica_commandLineOptions annotation`.